 Though the combination may sound surprising at first, most of us are familiar with how satisfying a humble cuppa is with cheese on toast.
 Tea and Cheese Harmony will take this experience to the next level.
 Fine tea can dignify cheese in a way that no other beverage can.

-Senuka Sudusinghe, the in-house tea sommelier, will guide you through the experience as you enjoy the finer intricacies of tea and cheese pairings.
-This combination is a unique experience to transport you through your senses.
+Senuka Sudusinghe, the in-house tea sommelier, will guide you through the experience as you enjoy the finer intricacies of the Ceylon Dilmah teas with New Zealand made cheese pairings.

 May 19, 5:00pm - 7:00pm

 Dish Description: Pan roasted habala pethi with curried chicken, honey mustard glazed carrot, kūmara, pumpkin and beetroot, Zany Zeus feta, and mixed Microgreen Team micro mesclun.

 Rice occupied a very special place in traditional Sinhalese society; everyone from the King to the humblest of farmers in the village had a vested interest in agriculture.
 They were proud cultivators, and so rice was used as the key ingredient in many medieval Sri Lankan meals, with savoury and sweet foods both incorporating rice.
 'Habala Pethi' is one of these rice dishes.

 Habala Pethi is made by boiling or steaming raw rice along with the hull, sun drying or roasting it in a pot and finally pounding it in a mortar till it turns to flakes.
 Sinhalese mothers would semi-sun-dry leftover cooked rice and pound it to make sweet treats called Aggala, which would accompany morning or evening tea.
 Sustainable food systems like these from our past, with strategies such as minimising food wastage, could be the key to a sustainable future.